-The College has a thriving Duke of Edinburgh's Award scheme and many students have gained their gold award before leaving the College.
+The College has a thriving Duke of Edinburgh's Award scheme, with students able to achieve their Bronze, Silver and Gold Awards in their time at the College.
 Expeditions and events are arranged regularly to enable students to reach the highest standard.
 The programme starts in Year 9 with taster events for students to understand the programme and what is required.
-For more information contact the Duke of Edinburgh's Award Scheme Coordinator.
+For more information contact the Head of Adventurous Activity who coordinates the programme.

-Trips And Visits
+Trips and Visits